-\$0 copayment for Medicare-covered outpatient hospital surgery and other services.
+\$0 copayment or 20% coinsurance for Medicare-covered outpatient hospital surgery and other services.

-What you must pay when Services that are covered for you you get these services Outpatient mental health care Covered services include: \$0 copayment for each Mental health services provided by a state-licensed Medicare-covered psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+What you must pay when Services that are covered for you you get these services Outpatient mental health care Covered services include: \$0 copayment or 20% Mental health services provided by a state-licensed Coinsurance for each psychiatrist or doctor, clinical psychologist, clinical social Medicare-covered worker, clinical nurse specialist, licensed professional individual or group counselor (LPC), licensed marriage and family therapist (LMFT), therapy visit. nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+Prior authorization rules may apply.
+Outpatient rehabilitation services Covered services include: physical therapy, occupational \$0 copayment or 20% therapy, and speech language therapy. coinsurance for each Outpatient rehabilitation services are provided in various Medicare-covered: outpatient settings, such as hospital outpatient departments, Occupational independent therapist offices, and Comprehensive Outpatient therapy visit Rehabilitation Facilities (CORFs).
+Physical therapy visit Prior authorization rules may apply.
+Speech therapy visit Outpatient substance abuse services \$0 copayment or 20% coinsurance for Medicare-Coverage is available for treatment services that are provided covered outpatient in the outpatient department of a hospital to patients who substance abuse services require treatment but do not require the availability and intensity of services found only in the inpatient hospital setting.
+The coverage available for these services is subject to the same rules generally applicable to the coverage of outpatient hospital services.
+Prior authorization rules may apply.

-individual or group therapy visit.

-Outpatient rehabilitation services

-Covered services include: physical therapy, occupational therapy, and speech language therapy.

-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).

-\$0 copayment for each Medicare-covered: